 - Ear plugs – To help with your sanity if your bunk buddy is an incessant snorer.

 - Ebook reader – for whoever loves to read.
 You can also have your trekking guide on it!
-I have the Kindle Paperwhite and love the built in light, which allows me to read books in bed without disturbing my bunk buddies in the hut's dorms.
+I have the Kindle Paperwhite and love the built-in light, which allows me to read books in bed without disturbing my bunk buddies in the hut’s dorms.

 Do you have any questions or suggestions about my list?
 Drop them in the comments below.
 I answer all comments personally!
+Make sure to download the checklist and use it for packing for your next hut-to-hut adventure in the Alps!